vmware-tanzu/community-edition/docs/designs/package-and-repository-operations.md

 Succeeded
 ```

-Note that this command outputs the URL/path to the imgpkgBundle with a SHA.
-This value needs to be placed into the values file for the current stage in the `package_repositry.imgpkgBundle` field.
+This command outputs the URL/path to the imgpkgBundle with a SHA.
+The SHA needs to be placed into the values file for the current stage in the `package_repositry.imgpkgBundle` field.
 After updating that value, you can generate the CR for package repository.
 This command will create the `addons/repos/stages/$STAGE-package-repository.yaml` file.
 To make the new Package Repository available to your cluster, apply the YAML file.

 ```shell
 make generate-package-repository-metadata STAGE=delta